-- 15 It is a key recommendation for the reviewer to write a technical review report documenting the process - 16 and results of the technical review.
-The reviewer's findings, recommendations for improvement and - 17 conclusions are written into an initial technical review report.
-This initial report serves as the basis for - 18 exchange between the reviewer and the user, and will undergo revision during the process.
-Therefore the - 19 document should be version controlled.
-Table

-1 Table 9.1 lists the type of information that should be provided in the report.
+It is a key recommendation for the reviewer to write a technical review report documenting the process and results of the technical review.
+The reviewer's findings, recommendations for improvement and conclusions are written into an initial technical review report.
+Where the report is written by a review team the team leader should conduct a quality check of the report to ensure the findings, recommendations and conclusions are consistent throughout.
+This initial report serves as the basis for exchange between the reviewer and the user, and will undergo revision during the process.
+Therefore, the document should be version controlled.
+Table 9.1 lists the type of information that should be provided in the report.